Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 Klara snorted.
 “Used to run for trains.”

 The explosions grew nearer, each one rattling the bones in Marzanna’s body, the tremors making the walls groan.
 Dust and debris rained down, stinging her face.
-Klara shoved her forward with a grunt of effort.
+Klara shoved her forward with a grunt.
 “Go!” she roared.
 “Safe zone, close!”

 The pair broke free into the night, and the sudden brilliance of searchlights stabbed at Marzanna’s eyes, making her vision swim.
 The sharp crackle of gunfire cut through the air, while the heavy thud of distant explosions echoed in her chest, each one a jarring reminder that they were still being hunted.